NBISweden/excelerate-demonstrator-4.3/README.md

 terraform apply \
 -var 'external_gateway=52b76a82-5f02-4a3e-9836-57536ef1cb63' \
 -var 'pool="Public External IPv4 Network"' \
--var 'certificate="/DC=eu/DC=rcauth/DC=rcauth-clients/O=ELIXIR/CN=Firstname Lastname abc123"'
+-var 'certificate="/DC=eu/DC=rcauth/DC=rcauth-clients/O=ELIXIR/CN=Firstname Lastname abc123"' \
+-var 'email=firstname.lastname@example.com'
 ```
 Note that if the variables are not specified as arguments, terraform will ask the user for them.

-Terraform will then spin up a VM based on Centos 7 and apply some network
+Terraform will then spin up a VM based on Centos 7, attach a public IP number
-rules.
+and apply some network rules.
 The details of this can be found in `main.tf`.

 Finally the gridftp server is installed, equipped with a
 [letsencrypt](https://letsencrypt.org/) server certificate, and set to map the